montanariarthur/OptFlock/README.md

 # Optimal Flocking Dynamics
 Codes for the real-time optimization of flocking dynamics with heterogeneous or homogeneous agents.

 See the references below for more details.
+If you use this code, please cite Ref.
+[1].

 # Usage